 Another story involved a man by the name of Epifanio Garcia, who was an outspoken boy who often argued with his mother and his father.
-After a heated argument, Epifanio, along with his brothers, Carlos and Augustine decided to leave their ranch in Ojo de La Vaca to head toward the Villa Real de Santa Fe.
+After a heated argument, Epifanio and his brothers, Carlos and Augustine, decided to leave their ranch in Ojo de La Vaca to head toward the Villa Real de Santa Fe.
 However, when they were along their way, they were visited by a tall woman wearing a black tapelo and a black net over her face.
 Two of the boys were riding in the front of the wagon when the spirit appeared on the seat between them.
-She was silent and continued to sit there until Epifanio finally turned the horses around and headed back home, at which time she said “I will visit you again someday when you argue with your mother.”
+She was silent and continued to sit there until Epifanio finally turned the horses around and headed back home, at which time she said, “I will visit you again someday when you argue with your mother.”

 During my travels to New Mexico, I visited with a very friendly Hispanic gentleman, who I asked if he believed in La Llorona.
 He whole-heartedly confessed that he did and was very open about his cultural beliefs.
-However, when I asked him if he believed in ghosts, he stated that he did not.
-Interesting. – Kathy Weiser-Alexander
+However, when I asked him if he believed in ghosts, he said he did not.
+Interesting. – Kathy Alexander

-In Santa Fe, New Mexico, the tall wailing spirit has been seen repeatedly in the PERA Building (Public Employees Retirement Association), built on land that was once an old Spanish-Indian graveyard and near the Santa Fe River.
+In Santa Fe, New Mexico, the tall wailing spirit has been repeatedly seen in the PERA Building (Public Employees Retirement Association), built on land that was once an old Spanish-Indian graveyard near the Santa Fe River.
 Many people who have been employed there tell of hearing cries resounding through the halls and feeling unseen hands pushing them while on the stairways.